construction site 24/7 protection los angeles valley alarm solar powered surveillance unit gardena

 The Nighttime Pattern of Jobsite Crime

 Commercial and property crimes spike when worksites are dark and unattended.
-Burglaries are statistically more likely between 10 PM and 4 AM when crews are gone and foot traffic is minimal.
-Weekends see even higher theft rates because sites remain unattended for 60-72 hours straight.
+Burglaries are statistically more likely between 10 PM and 4 AM, when crews are gone and foot traffic is minimal.
+Weekends are even worse.
+Sites can sit unattended for 60 to 72 hours straight.

 Los Angeles construction sites face organized theft rings that survey locations during business hours, identify high-value targets, and return after dark with trucks and cutting tools.
-They know exactly what they're looking for — copper wire, generators, power tools, heavy equipment.
+They know what they're looking for: copper wire, generators, power tools, heavy equipment.
 And they know you're not there to stop them.

-This nighttime pattern isn't opportunistic.
+This isn't opportunistic.
 It's calculated.
 Thieves study guard patrol schedules, camera positions, and site access points.
-They strike during predictable vulnerability windows when traditional security measures are least effective.
+They strike during predictable vulnerability windows when traditional security is least effective.

 If nothing changes, this doesn't stop.
-The same site gets hit again because thieves already know where the gaps are.
-Once a jobsite proves it's unmonitored overnight, it becomes a repeat target — not a random one.
+Once a jobsite proves it's unmonitored overnight, it becomes a repeat target.
+Not a random one.

 High-Value Targets Left Exposed

 Tools, heavy equipment, copper wiring, and materials are easy to steal quickly and resell.
 A $12,000 generator sits in an unlocked yard.
 Copper wire worth $8,000 per spool is stored in containers without alarms.
-Power tools valued at $15,000-20,000 collectively remain in job boxes thieves can cut open in under two minutes.
+Power tools valued at $15,000 to $20,000 collectively remain in job boxes thieves can cut open in under two minutes.

 These assets have no overnight protection beyond basic fencing and passive cameras.
 The fence can be cut.
 The cameras only record.
-And by morning, your materials are already stripped and sold at scrap yards across LA County.
+By morning, your materials are already stripped and sold at scrap yards across LA County.

 Heavy equipment theft follows similar patterns.
 Skid steers, excavators, and trailers disappear overnight because they're left in yards with minimal security.
-GPS tracking helps recovery, but prevention is always better than recovery that only succeeds 22% of the time.
+GPS tracking helps recovery, but prevention is always better than a 22% recovery rate.

 Passive Cameras Only Capture Losses After the Fact